orval/rakosh/README.md

 # rakosh

 rakosh is a place to store nuggets of information.
-A bit like a Content Management System, but based on small "nuggets" rather than pages.
+Like a knowledge base, yet built with small "nuggets" rather than pages.

 raskosh is offline-first -- for now -- this is a prototype.
 Data are stored in an [ArangoDB](https://github.com/arangodb/arangodb) database.
 In future there may be a server and a frontend.
 For now, there is a tool for depositing data into ArangoDB, and one for extracting it as a [Gatsby](https://www.gatsbyjs.com) site.